Buria: History

 Other attractions include the medieval "Pataleshwar Mahadev Shiv Mandir", the "Sanatan Dharam Hanuman Mandir" and a Gurudwara (Sikh temple) in remembrance of the ninth Sikh Guru Tegh Bahadur.

 Buria CCS HAU Regional Research Station

 Buria CCS HAU Regional Research Station, with 26 acre of orchard, is a Regional Research Station of Chaudhary Charan Singh Haryana Agricultural University.

 This research station is meant for the Horticultural Research in the region.
-Presently the work is based on the germplasms of mango, litchi, pear, peach plum, sapota, guava, apple and lemon.
-The research station is equipped with one weather observatory which provide daily weather data for the research purposes.
-Also the inter-cropping experiments were going on based on the newly planted orchard where the space available is utilized to develop technology for increasing the profits at the farmer's end.
+Presently, the work is based on the germplasms of mango, litchi, pear, peach, plum, sapota, guava, apple, loquat and lemon.
+The research station is equipped with one tractor, one hydraulic trolley, one power weeder as implements.
+Also the mulching experiments were going on based on litchi, mango, and sapota.
+There are two scientists working as Assistant Scientist (Agronomy) and one Assistant Scientist (Horticulture).